Azure/ResourceModules/docs/wiki/Interoperability - Register Azure DevOps Pipelines.md

 # How it works

-1. Get all pipelines in a given target folder (for example `.azuredevops/modulePipelines`)
+1. Get all pipelines in a given target folder (for example, `.azuredevops/modulePipelines`)
 1. Fetch all currently registered pipelines in the target Azure DevOps project
 1. Compare the local defined and remote-registered pipelines to detect which need to be created and which skipped
 1. Create all pipelines that are missing